AllTwinkleStars/BankPortal_NodeExpress/tasks.md

 ## 2.3 - Update the Index Route

-@app-update-route In `app.js` update the object passed to the existing index route.
+@app-update-index-route In `app.js` update the object passed to the existing index route.
 The `title` should be “Accounts Summary”.
 A new key value pair should be added, `accounts: accounts`.

 ## 2.4 - Update the Index View